Laser Skin Resurfacing

 Fractional Carbon dioxide (CO2) lasers have been in use for many years, and are used to treat many different skin problems, including wrinkles, warts, scars and enlarged oil glands on the nose.
-By using either short pulsed light energy (also known as ultrapulse) or light energy in a continuous stream, Dr. Matthew Lynch can remove very thin layers of skin without very much heat damage.
+Fractional lasers target very small and specific areas.
+By using either short pulsed light energy (also known as ultrapulse) or light energy in a continuous stream, Dr. Matthew Lynch can remove very thin layers of skin without very much heat damage to surrounding areas.
 Recovery for this procedure can take up to two weeks.

 A variety of other lasers are used for specific conditions and treatments dependent on your unique needs.